Matt-Oliphant/Software-Security/README.md

   * I learned some about the Spring Framework and Tomcat server.
 I also learned a lot about web security and data encryption, although I still have a lot to learn.
 I learned how to suppress vulnerabilities in a dependency report and also how to use OWASP to identify vulnerabilities.
 I would find each of these resources, tools, or coding practices helpful in the future as I will continue to develop code with security in mind.

 **Employers sometimes ask for examples of work that you have successfully completed to demonstrate your skills, knowledge, and experience.
 What from this particular assignment might you want to showcase to a future employer?**
-  * See the attached project.
+  * See the attached reports.